alttch/eva3/doc/framework-development.rst

 states.

-If the server does not respond to any method within the client timeout interval or API method returned an error, the client SHOULD consider the session is dropped and perform re-login to obtain new API token.
+If the server does not respond to any method within the client timeout interval or API method returns an error, the client SHOULD consider the session is dropped and perform re-login to obtain a new API token.

 .. note::

-    There is a special parameter "icvars=1" for "test" API method of :doc:`/sfa/sfa`, which allows to receive from the server all custom variables as well.
+    There is a special parameter "icvars=1" for "test" API method of :doc:`/sfa/sfa`, which allows to receive all custom variables from the server variables as well.

 Item state replication
 ======================